tabular-io/iceberg-kafka-connect/docs/design.md

 ### Worker fails during processing

-If a failure occurs on a worker while processing messages or writing files, an exception is thrown and the task restarts from the last Kafka offsets committed to the sink-managed consumer group.
+If a failure occurs on a worker while processing messages or writing files, an exception is thrown and the task restarts from the last Kafka offsets committed to the Kafka Connect managed consumer group.
 Any data that had been written since the last commit is left in place, uncommitted.
 New data files are written from the offsets, and only these will be committed.
 Table maintenance should be performed regularly to clean up the orphaned files.

 ### Worker fails to receive begin commit event